Frontline social partners

 • Lifewise Youth Housing

-This Tāmaki Makaura Auckland-based housing service provides wraparound support for rangatahi (youth) who do not have a safe or stable home.
-Mahi Development Youth Courses, co-designed by rangatahi and kaimahi (youth workers) from Lifewise, prepare rangatahi for adulthood and are aimed at outcomes that will benefit the whole of society and not just the individual.
-This whānau-led approach provides a platform for rangatahi to connect with support services, pursue their dreams, and build pathways to self-improvement.
+This Auckland based housing service provides wraparound support for young people who do not have a safe or stable home.
+Work development programmes are co-designed by rangatahi and youth workers from Lifewise.
+These programmes and support prepare rangatahi for adulthood and are aimed at outcomes that will benefit the whole of society and not just the individual.

 • Pro Love